dbtucker/cp_az_preview/README.md

 PREVIEW RELEASE
 </h1>

-This advanced template deploys multiple copies of the Confluent Platform VM Image for use in simple experimentation of a complete Kafka environment.
+This advanced template deploys multiple copies of the Confluent VM Image for use in simple experimentation of a complete Kafka environment.
-Users can select which instance types to use; storage for each node is currently defined in the template itself: 4 1-TB volumes for each broker node.
+Users can select the number and type of instances to use.
+Storage for each node is currently defined in the template itself: 4 1-TB volumes for each broker node.

 The Control Center interface to the cluster will be available at

     http://[worker-1]:9021

-The system admin account will have login access, as well as the Confluent Software Admin account (user "kadmin").
+The system admin account will have login access, as will the Confluent Software Admin account (user "kadmin").
 The password for the kadmin user is set along with the other deployment parameters, but password-authentication to that account will be disabled